TommyWang469/cal-bc-study-guides/WORKFLOW.md

 ## 8. Quick checklist

+- [ ] Plain black text, simple question numbers, no shaded boxes, and readable grayscale figures
+- [ ] Question 1 starts on the first page; no cover, setup tutorial, formula summary, or review section
+- [ ] Practice questions first, then answer key, then source list; key and sources start on new pages
 - [ ] Practice table read; both clusters identified
 - [ ] Every listed problem transcribed; missing pages reported
 - [ ] Graph problems cropped to `fig-q<n>.png` in the repo folder, cropped tight enough not to